ktriviso/movable-ink/README.md

 ERROR: The Weather Underground API is slow so there is a lag in the UI until it loads.
 RESOLUTION: Not resolved, This would not be an ideal 3rd Party API for production

+ERROR: User will run into errors if city name has symbols or more than one space, see Api.js line 45.
+RESOLUTION: This line can use more error handling to avoid this

 ERROR: A few times The Weather Underground API would not load the geolocation.
 No errors being logged so debugging was troublesome.
 RESOLUTION: Created a default location in case the API fails to load the user information.
 See line 80 in App.js